3n/db-script-cache/README.markdown

 USAGE
 -----
+  Put db\_script\_cache.js in your root dir.
+All the other files this project are to demo DBScriptCache.

   If possible, only use DBScriptCache on the iPhone version of your site.
   However, it should work just fine if you included in all versions.